Mount Madja-as

-Madja-as is technically one of the most challenging mountain to climb in Visayas, alongside Mount Baloy, Mount Nangtud and Mount Kanlaon.
+Madja-as is technically one of the most challenging mountains to climb in Visayas, alongside Mount Baloy, Mount Nangtud and Mount Kanlaon.
 The Panipiason Trail is technically most difficult in Madja-as, located in Panipiason, Madalag, Aklan and the easiest route are Flores trail and Alojipan trail, located in Culasi, Antique.

 History

 The mountain has been regarded as one of the most sacred abodes in the Visayas since ancient times, as it is said to have been the repository of Sidapa's ancient sacred tree that is used to measure mortal lives.
 In mythology, the god of meteors, Bulalakaw, and supreme goddess of the Hiligaynon, Kanlaon, are said to have lived in the mountain prior to their change of abode.
 Pandaki, god of second chances, is also said to occasionally visit the mountain.

 Geography

 Its summit is 2117 m above sea level, and it is covered by misty forest.
 Madja-as in Kinaray-a, means "mataas", "high" or "lofty".
 The name of the mountain is also associated with Madja-as, a confederation in Panay which existed after the 11th century.
 It is located in the town of Culasi in Antique Province.
 The legendary mountain of Madja-as has been part of Antiqueño's culture, history and literature.

 It has a total of 14 waterfalls and the source of four major rivers in Northern Antique, the mighty Dalanas River, Tibiao River, Bacong River, Mali-ao River and the neighboring province of Aklan the tributary of Aklan River the Timbaban River and Dumarayray River.
 One can see some of the biggest waterfalls like white strands in the slopes of the mountain.
 To the southeast face Mount Madja-as facing to its neighboring rival, the 6,804 ft Mount Nangtud the second highest peak in Panay separated by Dalanas and Kigas River 14 km from Mount Madja-as.